nordstream3/FOC/production/README.md

 The module is working properly when the LED on the module shows a constant blue light.

-## Step 3: Align and fix FOC/PILL and Main Module together
+## Step 3: Align and fix FreePil and Main Module together

-If you want in any way to be able to desolder the FOC/PILL from the Main Module at some point in the future, you should use pin-headers for all terminals.
+If you want in any way to be able to desolder the FreePill from the Main Module at some point in the future, you should use pin-headers for all terminals.
 In general, pin-headers are the only way to avoid that thing get messy.

 Those terminals that are difficult to heat to sufficient temperatures, and that we therefore want to pay special attention to are: